Forestry Issues

 MAINTAINING BIODIVERSITY IN FOREST ECOSYSTEMS

 Stephen Bocking, ed..
-Examines the concept of biodiversity & its evolution.
+Examines the concept of biodiversity and its evolution.
 Explores answers to many fundamental questions surrounding the concept and, in so doing, shows how biodiversity can only be understood through the insights provided by many perspectives.
-Many contributing authors provide a diversity of outlooks & approaches on the ecology of biodiversity, its study & value, policies needed to protect it, and who participates in protecting biodiversity.
+Many contributing authors provide a diversity of outlooks and approaches on the ecology of biodiversity, its study and value, policies needed to protect it, and who participates in protecting biodiversity.
 6 x 9, 400p, 16 b&w photos, 8 line drawings, 1999.

 POLICY AND PRACTICES FOR BIODIVERSITY IN MANAGED FORESTS: The Living Dance

 Fred Bunnell, Jacklyn Johnson, eds..
+Award Winner - Choice.
 Addresses the major problems facing policy-makers and managers attempting to sustain biological diversity in managed temperate forests.
 Problems and solutions are examined at common levels of biological organization from genetics through populations to large forested landscapes.
 The solutions are then integrated in a fashion that connects directly with forest practices.
 6 x 9, 176p, 1998.

 ECOLOGICAL DIVERSITY IN SUSTAINABLE DEVELOPMENT: The Vital and Forgotten Dimension